shibha20/learningAnnotation/README.md

 # usingAnnotation

-using annotation to link an action to a servlet instead of using xml file
+using annotation instead of an xml file to link an action to a servlet